 Mistakes Made On Match.com Profiles: Too Many Photos, Incomplete Bios, Headlines, Bad Usernames, Photo Captions, Desired Age Ranges & Other Self-Sabotaging Efforts

 On the spectrum of dating sites and apps you have two types of dating sites and apps: Easy set up, easy viewing and easy messaging (think Bumble, Tinder etc.).
 On the other side you have apps/sites that focus more so on profiles and less so on just photos: Match.com, Coffee Meets Bagel etc. Both have their pros and cons but Match definitely is one of the more confusing and error prone out there.
-(Check out my gender ratio charts for Match.com)
+Depending on where you live, the gender ratio imbalance can be disheartening.

 Green Dot, Circle, Yellow Circle, No Circle – Activity Status, Inactive Profiles